fenago/python-networking-sysadmins/scripting/lab_guides/Lab_3.md

-The `unittest` is a unit testing framework[]{#id326301276 .indexterm} in Python.
+The `unittest` is a unit testing framework in Python.
 It supports multiple tasks such as test fixtures, writing test cases, aggregating test cases into the test suites, and running tests.